vinodjatav/Handwriting-Digit-Recognise-Project-on-github/README.md

-# Handwriting-Digit-Recognise-Project-on-github
+# Handwriting-Digit-Recognition-Project-on-Github
-This is my first Handwriting digit recognisation project on git hub
+This is my first Handwriting digit recognition project on Github